bhaibhai20/interviewquestions/Questions.md

   value then we've found the result.
 It has complexity O(log(n)) because every step halves the search space.

   For an implementation, see src/main/java/BinarySearch.java

+Given a boolean n by n matrix that represents a labyrinth, where every element indicates whether it's possible to pass, how would you implement an algorithm that allows you to find a path between the entrance and the exit?

+  Recursively attempt, backtracking where the end of the path is reached.
+If recursion is a problem, maintain a separate n by n matrix storing whether we've already attempted going down a particular path.

+Given an n by n matrix of letters, implement an algorithm that returns how many times a word appears, moving horizontally and vertically.
+I think this question is based on Boggle, so it's not directly a wordsearch.

+  for each letter in the matrix that matches the starting letter, recursively attempt to move from it in each direction returning the count of words that match.
+One problem, it will match, e.g., BOB, twice, so maintain a separate Set<List<Coord>> and return its size at the end.

+Overriding equals and hashCode: what is the rule you need to follow and what could happen if you do not?

+  x.equals(x), x.equals(y) == y.equals(x), x.equals(y) && y.equals(z) == x.equals(z),
+  x.equals(y) == x.equals(y) provided no modifications,
+  x.equals(null) == false,
+  x.hashCode() == x.hashCode() provided no modifications,
+  if x.equals(y) then x.hashCode() == y.hashCode(),

+  If you don't follow it, then any collections that use equals and/or hashCode will appear to be inconsistent.
+  Without breaking those rules you can have inconsistent results if the hashCode changes.

+How does a HashMap work (related to the previous question on equals and hashCode)?

+  It has a number of buckets that it assigns each key to based on a function of the hashCode, storing the key-value pairs in a linked list within each bucket.

+Describe how CountDownLatch works including code.

+  See src/main/java/sorting/Sleepsort.java